gaphor/gaphor/docs/linux.md

 and package management for Linux.
 It offer a sandbox environment in which users can run application software in isolation from the rest of the system.

-We distribute the offical Flatpak using [Flathub](https://flathub.org), and building of the image is done at the [Gaphor Flathub repository](https://github.com/flathub/org.gaphor.Gaphor).
+We distribute the official Flatpak using [Flathub](https://flathub.org), and building of the image is done at the [Gaphor Flathub repository](https://github.com/flathub/org.gaphor.Gaphor).